THE TECHNOLOGY MEGATREND: WHERE DOES HEALTH & SAFETY FIT IN?

 Employers are increasingly utilising technology for deeper insights into employee exposure levels from various substances in the workplace (including noise and dust), changing processes when limits are above regulatory levels.
 As the constant stream of data and different types of technology available continues to grow, employers can look forward to a future where employee exposure data will become even more specific.

-Noise Action Week was celebrated between 22nd-27th May, marking the effort to reduce the cost of noise to our health and overall quality of life.
+Noise Action Week within the UK was celebrated between 22nd-27th May, marking the effort to reduce the cost of noise to our health and overall quality of life.
 Technology is the key to transforming such practices in the workplace and could be a major tool in saving thousands of lives, reducing the likelihood of incidents occurring.

 Now is the perfect time for employers to evaluate the methods they are using to monitor workplace exposures and to embrace the technological megatrend.